uwhackweek/hackweeks-as-a-service/docs/tutorials/tutorial-resources.md

 # Resources for tutorial design

 Preparing a tutorial for a hackweek can feel like a daunting task.
 We are here to help guide you through the process!
-This page summarizes our recommendations for [Tutorial Leads](../services/roles-details.html#tutorial-leads).

 ## Curriculum development